GLARDEN/EFCore6AuditTrail/README.md

 <li>Persisting the new DateOnly & TimeOnly types using EF

 # To Dos
-Need to update audit logging to handle a property that is a list of owned types current it will only handle as a property that is singular owned type
+Need to update audit logging to handle a property that is a list of owned types currently it will only handle as a property that is a singular owned type

 # Kudos
 While researching how to get EF Core 6 to work with the new .NET 6 DateOnly & TimeOnly types.
 I